j-muiruri/resume/README.md

 ***Oct 2019 - Jul 2020***

 Led the entire web application development life cycle, from concept to delivery and post-launch support.

-Provided front-end website development using WordPress and other editing software
+Provided front-end website development using WordPress and other editing software.

 Integrated data from various back-end services and databases.

 Identified and corrected problems uncovered by customer feedback, using a variety of testing and debugging tools.

-Conducted testing and review of website design for responsiveness, clarity, and effectiveness.
+Conducted website design testing and review for responsiveness, clarity, and effectiveness.

 **Web Developer**